probiecoder1/HotelReservationSystem/README.md

 1. Clone the repository
 2. Use 'npm install' command in CLI
 3. Use 'ng serve' command to run on localhost
+4. Update the database link to your own database or local database (Optional)

 ### Usage